pgsleepy/ultimatexr.io-1/content/docs/programming-guide/state-serialization-and-synchronization-statesync.md

 Going back to `UxrManager`, **the `ComponentStateChanged` event will only be raised for top level synchronization calls**.
 Nested synchronization statements will not generate any events.
 This is the default behavior that can be controlled using the `UseTopLevelStateChangesOnly` property in `UxrManager`.

-The main role of `BeginSync()` is to help keep track of the current synchronization depth by incrementing an internal counter that is decremented when `EndSync()` is called.
+The main role of `BeginSync()` is to keep track of nesting by incrementing an internal counter that is decremented when `EndSync()` is called.
 The `ComponentStateChanged` events in `UxrManager` will only be raised when the depth is 1.

 Another important consideration is that events replicated through `UxrManager.Instance.ExecuteStateSyncEvent()` will not raise `ComponentStateChanged` events themselves to prevent infinite loops.
 Within `ExecuteStateSyncEvent` all BeginSync/EndSync statements will be ignored.
 This prevents multiplayer clients retransmitting the events they have received, for example.